Computer Science (COMP) 682

 - This unit presents methods for mining frequent patterns, associations, and correlations.

 Unit 6: Classification

-- This unit discusses methods such as decision tree induction, Bayesian classification, rule-based classification, neural networks, support vector machines, associative classification, k-nearest neighbor classifier, case-based reasoning, genetic algorithms, rough sets, and fuzzy set approaches.
+- This unit discusses ways of classifying data: decision tree induction, Bayesian classification, rule-based classification, neural networks, support vector machines, associative classification, k-nearest-neighbor classifier, case-based reasoning, genetic algorithms, rough sets, and fuzzy set approaches.

 Unit 7: Cluster Analysis

-In order to receive credit for COMP 682, you must achieve a cumulative course grade of "B-" (70 percent) or better, and must achieve an average grade of at least 60 percent on the assignments and project and achieve a grade of at least 60 percent on the Final Examination.
+To receive credit for COMP 682, you must achieve a cumulative course grade of B- (70 percent) or better, and must achieve an average grade of at least 60% on the assignments and project and 60% on the final examination.
 Your cumulative course grade will be based on the following assessment.